lelynn/newrepo/_projects/1_project.markdown

 As I learned more and more about the science of human vision, I gained more interest in the project.
 I was allowed to attend the meetings where the different researchers discussed and updated eachother about the project.
-Eventually I did research on biological motion in phosphene vision, where I wrote my first psychophysics experiment, the report is found [here]({{ site.url }}/assets/MaterThesis1_final.pdf){:target="\_blank"}, and the source code is found [here](https://github.com/lelynn/BiologicalMotionExperiment){:target="\_blank"}.
+Eventually I did research on biological motion in phosphene vision, where I wrote my first psychophysics experiment, I wrote a [report]]({{ site.url }}/assets/MasterThesis1_final.pdf){:target="\_blank"} on this project, and provide the [source code](https://github.com/lelynn/BiologicalMotionExperiment){:target="\_blank"}.

 ***